 Sixty-seven years ago, Princess Elizabeth ascended the throne to become Queen Elizabeth II, while her husband, Prince Philip, remained a prince.
-So why is Prince Philip not 'King Philip'?
+So why was Prince Philip not 'King Philip'?

-You’ve probably noticed that the husband of Queen Elizabeth II is not the King of England.
-Rather, he is Prince Philip (also known as the Duke of Edinburgh).
+One of the more curious facts about Prince Philip is that he was not the King of England.
+Rather, he was Prince Philip (also known as the Duke of Edinburgh).
 Yet when Prince William becomes King, his wife, Kate, will be known either as “Queen” or “Queen Consort” for as long as William lives—after which Prince George is in line to become King, and Kate will take on a new title reflecting that she has become the widow of a king and mother of the reigning monarch (assuming she outlives William).

-So, you might wonder: If Kate is eligible to be Queen, then why is Prince Philip not King?
+So, you might wonder: If Kate is eligible to be Queen, then why was Prince Philip not King?

-So, why is Prince Philip not King Philip?
+So, why was Prince Philip not King Philip?

-The answer, according to the official website of the British royal family, is found in British Parliamentary law, which determines who’s up next for the throne, and also what title his or her spouse will have.
+The answer is found in British Parliamentary law, which determines who’s up next for the throne, and also what title his or her spouse will have.
 In terms of succession, the law looks only to blood, and not to gender.
 This rule makes the royal family tree sounds complicated, but it’s actually easily explained.
 In terms of the spouses of royalty, however, that law treats men and women differently.
 Here’s an easy guide to the current line of succession.

 - When a male in the royal bloodline marries: His wife takes whatever is the female form of his title.
 Thus, when Prince William married Kate Middleton and became Duke of Cambridge, Kate became Duchess of Cambridge, and when Prince William becomes King, Kate’s title will change to match William’s.
 And delving back a couple of generations, when Queen Elizabeth II’s father, George VI, became King, his wife’s title became “Queen Consort,” although she was usually referred to as “Queen Elizabeth” (having been born Elizabeth Angela Marguerite Bowes-Lyon, not to be confused with Queen Elizabeth I of England, daughter of Henry VIII and Anne Boleyn).
 Queen Elizabeth held her title until George died, at which point Elizabeth II ascended to the throne, and her mum became “Queen Mother.”